-Your stomach is much smaller after surgery so you don't have as big a reservoir for the air you swallow on a daily basis.
-You swallow air when eating, breathing, drinking, talking, and sleeping.
-Burping is one way your body gets rid of excess air or gas from your stomach.
-It may get better as you adjust to your new digestive system.
-Stay away from straws and carbonation, which can increase the amount of air in the stomach.
+ter surgery, so you don't have as big a reservoir for the air u swallow air when eating, breathing, drinking, talking, and ur body gets rid of excess air or gas from your stomach. to your new digestive system.
+Stay away from straws and a the amount of air in the stomach.